LamAdr/printfleaklib/README.md

 gdb is used to find the return address.
 It logs it via the gdb.txt file that you will find in $PWD.

 I install it this way:
-/$ python3 setup.py bdist_wheel
+\n$ python3 setup.py bdist_wheel
-/$ sudo pip install dist/printfleaklib-0.0.0-py3-none-any.whl
+\n$ sudo pip install dist/printfleaklib-0.0.0-py3-none-any.whl

 Compile demo.c with 'gcc demo.c -o demo' and run demo.py against it.